Be-bo/brainstation-capstone/README.md

 ```

 ### Notes
+- The EC2 instance is running the server application in the background continously, no need to worry about setting up a server.
 - SSL setup & hosting is in the works, for now everything is being loaded over HTTP.
 - For intended responsive behavior please reload the SPA every time you resize the window significantly.
 - A recent server public IP update caused Chrome to start complaining about CORS policy - it's being investigated, in the meantime Safari seems more reliable...